-Dr Jing shares with us her most frequently asked questions about bruxism.
-Jing has suffered from bruxism herself for many years, and also felt she had a very large face when she was younger before getting treated, so she is quite passionate about masseter injections for bruxism.
+Our injector, who has suffered from bruxism for years, shares with us her most frequently asked questions about bruxism.
+Our injector felt she had a very large face when she was younger before getting treated, so she is quite passionate about masseter injections for bruxism.

 What is Bruxism?